datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 **Description:** A structured series of steps which can be executed to produce a final outcome, allowing users a means to specify and enact their work in a more reproducible manner.

-**Examples and Usage Notes:** Computational workflows involving sequential operations made on data by wrapped software and may be specified in a format belonging to a workflow management system, such as Taverna (http://www.taverna.org.uk/).
-More. [#f2]_
+**Examples and Usage Notes:** Computational workflows involving sequential operations made on data by wrapped software and may be specified in a format belonging to a workflow management system, such as Taverna (http://www.taverna.org.uk/). [#f2]_

 **Suggested Dublin Core Mapping:** N/A